Chris Holmes (musician)

-Christopher John Holmes (born June 23, 1958) is an American heavy metal guitarist and songwriter.
-Holmes started his musical career in the Pasadena, California area in the late 1970s and early 1980s.
-He is best known as the lead guitarist of heavy metal band W.A.S.P.
-Together with Blackie Lawless and Randy Piper he was one of the founding members of the band.
+Christopher John Holmes (born June 23, 1958) is an American heavy metal guitarist.
+He started his musical career in the Pasadena, California area in the late 1970s and early 1980s.
+He is best known as one of the lead guitarists of heavy metal band W.A.S.P.
 Holmes was a member of W.A.S.P. first from 1983 to 1990, and again from 1996 to 2001.

 Career

 W.A.S.P.

 Prior to meeting Blackie Lawless and Randy Piper, and joining W.A.S.P., Holmes played guitar with Los Angeles bands Buster Savage, LAX, and Slave.
 Holmes joined W.A.S.P. from 1983 to 1990, playing on the first four studio albums and the first live album.
 In 1996, Holmes rejoined W.A.S.P., and remained lead guitarist until 2001.
 Holmes has not played with W.A.S.P. since.

+Between his stints in W.A.S.P., Holmes formed the band Psycho Squad, who recorded one demo called "Born, Work, Die" in 1991 with a line-up consisting of Holmes, singer Johnny Severe, ex-Against The Grain bassist Mike Kortz and ex-Citizen Kane drummer Chris Olson.

 Randy Piper’s Animal

 Holmes was contacted by friend and former bandmate Randy Piper to join Piper's new project, Animal.
 Holmes quickly relocated to Ohio to prepare for Animal's upcoming "900 lb Steam" tour.
 The tour was considered successful, and after its conclusion, Animal recorded tracks for a new album.
+Holmes was only a touring guitarist and did not play on the "Violent New Breed" album or any other Randy Piper's Animal release.